lccruz/Products.Doormat/README.txt

 Inside it, you can create a hierarchical structure of Columns, Sections, links (both internal and external), Documents (Plone's Page type), and Links to a Collection (DoormatCollection).
+There should be one Column, one Section and one Document already there.

 The Doormat may look like this, schematically::